ionvop/nowcast/frontend/docs/api-docs.md

 # Nowcast API Reference

 This document is the authoritative reference for the **Nowcast** backend API.
-It is intended to be used as the contract when building the Flutter client (Android, iOS, and web/PWA).
+It is intended to be used as the contract when building the Flutter client (Android and iOS).

 The backend is a **headless JSON API** built with Laravel 13 + Sanctum.
 It proxies Google Weather, Geocoding, and OAuth APIs, and persists users, posts, and crowd-sourced weather readings.